WHY DID I WANT TO BE A VA?

 Isn’t it funny where life takes you?
 I’ve been in a variety of roles, some not even related to admin/office at all.
 But the tips and tricks you learn on your journey can aid you later in life.
 I finally arrived at a place in my life where I could do this; my circumstances were ideal, my girls were at an age where they were more independent, and my husband’s business was financially stable.

 I’ve been super excited for my venture ever since!

 With Age Comes Experience

 I think it’s amazing for someone to know exactly what they want to be when they are 16/17 years old and they choose a path that will help them get to where they want to be or do with their life.
 My sister wanted to be a beautician from about the age of 10 and you know what happened?
 She followed her dream.
 She never lost sight of it.
-She went to college and qualified within 2 years from leaving school, started working and boom 20 years later she is still at it and loving it!
+She went to college and qualified within 2 years of leaving school, started working and boom!
+20 years later she is still at it and loving it!

 Wish it was like that for me!
 When it came to the crunch, there was part of me that wanted to explore the world a bit.

 So, since leaving school I’ve worked in a variety of roles, including: